dylanfair/checklist/README.md

 checklist theme --migrate
 ```

 This re-serializes `theme.toml` with all current keys and defaults.
-Note that it regenerates the file from the parsed struct, so comments and custom formatting are **not** preserved by a migrate.
+Note that it regenerates the file from the parsed struct, so comments are **not** preserved by a migrate.

 ## VSCode oddity